 '''

 CLIPS> (clear)

-CLIPS>

-(defrule dating-ducks
+CLIPS> (defrule dating-ducks

 (bachelor Dopey ?)

 =>

-(printout t "Date Dopey"
+(printout t "Date Dopey" crlf))

-crlf))

 CLIPS>

 (deffacts duck

 (bachelor Dicky)

 (bachelor Dopey)

 (bachelor Dopey Mallard)

 (bachelor Dinky Dopey)

 (bachelor Dopey Dinky Mallard))

 CLIPS> (reset)

 CLIPS> (run)

 Date Dopey

 CLIPS>

 '''

 The pattern includes a wildcard to indicate that Dopey's last name is not important.
-So long as the first name is Dopey and there is any last name (but no middle names), the rule will be satisfied and fire.
+So long as the first name is Dopey, the rule will be satisfied and fire.
 Because the pattern has three fields of which one is a single-field wildcard, only facts of exactly three fields can satisfy it.
 In other words, only Dopeys with exactly two names can satisfy this duckette.

 Suppose you want to specify Dopeys with exactly three names?
-All that you'd have to do is write a pattern like or, if only persons with three names whose middle name was Dopey, or, if only the last name was Dopey, as in the following:
+All that you'd have to do is write a pattern like

 '''

 (bachelor Dopey ? ?)

+or, if only persons with three names whose middle name was Dopey,

+(bachelor ?
+Dopey ?)

+or, if only the last name was Dopey, as in the following:

+(bachelor ? ?
+Dopey)

 '''